47 States Call On Betsy Devos To Forgive Student Loans For Disabled Veterans

 "As a nation, we have a moral obligation to assist those who have put their lives on the line to defend us," the letter reads.
 "There is no statutory or legal requirement that the Department of Education demand that eligible veterans affirmatively apply for TPD discharges before the Department will forgive their loans."

-DeVos has not responded publicly to the letter and officials for the Education Department were not immediately available to respond to NPR's request for comment.
+DeVos has not responded publicly to the letter, and officials for the Education Department were not immediately available to respond to NPR's request for comment.

-In a statement to Reuters, the department said it recognized the sacrifices veterans make for their country, and said it wanted to avoid "unintended consequences" that might result from automatic loan cancellation.
+In a statement to Reuters, the department said it recognized the sacrifices veterans make for their country and said it wanted to avoid "unintended consequences" that might result from automatic loan cancellation.
 The department said discharges could raise veterans' tax bills or inhibit them from taking out more student loans.

 In their letter to DeVos, the attorneys general dismissed the department's concern about increasing borrowers' tax bills.